isidoranedic/week3project/README.md

 # week3project

-A readme.md file which must include:
+#### Problem domain

-A description of the problem domain your team is tentatively wanting to focus on in the project. (e.g., trivia, finance, real estate, etc…)
+The problem domain our team plans to focus on is a recipe organizer.

-A brief, high-level description of what kind of application your team is thinking of developing.
+#### Description of application your team is thinking of developing.

 Our team is thinking of developing an application that can store recipes, and let users add recipes of their own.
 The application would allow the user to search for recipes using a specific ingredient, or by specific nutritional content (ex. protein, vitamins, etc.).